ckeditor/ckeditor4-docs/guides/dev/example_setups/README.md

 -->
 # Example CKEditor Setups

-This article is a detailed explanation of sample editor configurations shown on the [CKEditor Homepage](http://ckeditor.com) and [CKEditor Features page](http://ckeditor.com/features).
+This article is a detailed explanation of sample editor configurations shown on the [CKEditor Homepage](https://ckeditor.com/ckeditor-4/).

 ## Article Editor